 Although many studies have looked at the effect of elevated CO2 conditions on liana seedlings and saplings (Granados and Körner, 2002; Marvin et al., 2015; Zotz et al., 2006), little research has focussed on the effects on climbing and crown dwelling lianas.
 Lianas move from being largely self-supporting, to relying on structural support from trees during their ontogeny (Gerwing, 2004; Letcher and Chazdon, 2012; Rowe et al., 2004; Rowe and Speck, 2005; Smith‐Martin et al., 2020).
 As lianas mature, they diverge from trees in their functional traits (Gallagher et al., 2011; Gallagher and Leishman, 2012), developing greater hydraulic efficiency (van der Sande et al., 2019; Medina-Vega et al., 2021a), higher leaf mass area (Gallagher et al., 2011; Medina-Vega et al., 2021a) and less nutrient intensive leaf deployment (Gallagher and Leishman, 2012; Medina-Vega et al., 2021), and have been shown to becoming better in acquiring resources than trees in seasonal forests (Buckton et al., 2019; Medina-Vega et al., 2021a).
 As such, older lianas tend to invest less into structural tissue and more into stem elongation and rapid leaf development than trees (Cai et al., 2007; Paul and Yavitt, 2011; Schnitzer and Bongers, 2002).
-Consequently, due to ontogenetic changes in both biomass allocation and functional traits, liana responses to elevated CO2 may therefore also differ between self-supporting juveniles and those that are structurally supported (i.e. those that have started to climb or are already crown-dwelling).
+Consequently, due to ontogenetic changes in both biomass allocation and functional traits, liana responses to elevated atmospheric CO2 may therefore also differ between self-supporting juveniles and those that are structurally supported (i.e. those that have started to climb or are already crown-dwelling).
 Assessing the effect of liana that are structurally supported to elevated CO2 conditions is therefore important to establish whether rising atmospheric CO2 concentration could contribute to the recent observed liana proliferation (cf. Schnitzer and Bongers, 2011), at least in some parts of the world.

-Studying the effects of elevated CO2 on climbing lianas is complicated as growth chamber experiments are not feasible since they would require at least a proxy of a forest canopy.
+Studying the effects of elevated atmospheric CO2 on climbing lianas is complicated as growth chamber experiments are not feasible since they would require at least a proxy of a forest canopy.
 Free Air CO2 Enrichment (FACE) experiments, which elevate local CO2 concentrations by injecting CO2 into open cylinders within a forest, are used to assess the responses of ecosystems to elevated CO2 conditions (Norby et al., 1999, 2016).
 Most of these experiments do not contain lianas (Norby et al., 2016), however, in the Eucalypt Free Air CO2 Enrichment (EucFACE) experiment in Australia (Duursma et al., 2016; Gimeno et al., 2016) established climbing and crown-dwelling lianas are present.
 This provides a unique opportunity to assess the effect of elevated CO2 conditions on liana growth and infestation dynamics in an established ecosystem over time.